hecko-yes/hecko.my.to/style-guide/index.md

 - **foove** (rarely the original **foof**) - playful insult (`how did you miss that you foove`)
 - **khhh** - like `pfff` but velar (in the back of the mouth) instead of labial (in the lips)

+# uncategorized things

+- repetition of things, e.g. `hmhmhm`
+- lists are cool (such as this one), and i'll sometimes do,, i wanna say a meme format? where i go like `cool new pants / ☑ cool / ☑ new / ☑ pants`
+- in chat, `---` in its own line marks a topic change; in conversations with [my nerd friend](https://cheddr.dev/) i instead use `!rel` as in "unrelated" (and `rel` for related and `~rel` for quasi-related)
+- cutting sentences off, e.g. `anyway here's`
+- removing articles, e.g. `how do i make thing do thing`

 # appendix: toki pona